MariusMaeland/Space-Shooter/inf1400-rha014-mma-167-3/src/README.md

 Asteroids will stop bullets but are destroyed after three hits.

 If your hp reaches 0, you die(obviously).
-After you respawn, you will have a 4 second period in which you are invincible.
+After you respawn, you will have a 4 second period in which you are invincible(YELLOW health bar).
 During this period you hp- bar is yeallow

 Both fuel, health and ammo can be refilled by grabbing the various crystals around the black hole.

 RED crystals - grants 10 to 60 hp.
 GREEN crystals - grants 30 to 60 fuel.
 BLUE crystals - grants 20 bullets.
+BLUE crystal also has a 30 % chance of granting a weaponsupgrade with twice the damage!

 ------------
 CONFIG